jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 Step 1.
 Creating the FORTRAN code .................................

-For the new potential function, we add methods for calculating the potential, the force, and the potential and force.
+For the new potential function, we add methods for calculating the potential and the force.
 In addition, we calculate the virial.
 Note: Here we also add a method to apply the periodic boundaries.
 Ideally, we should use the :py:class:`.Box` object, but in order to not complicate the FORTRAN code, by calling methods from the Python class, we simply make a new